bogeeee/restfuncs/readme.md

 # Performance

+To be honest here, this current Restfuncs release's first goal is to be stable and secure.
+Surely, it  will compete with a traditional express handcrafted handlers or usual frameworks, Plus it also has the (web) socket server and there are architectural considerations to avoid round trips and lookups.
+But real profiling and in-detail optimizations have to be made, to make it competitive to bun, µWebsockets and other high-throughput libraries.
+Feel free,to benchmark it and contribute to optimizations.

+Also in general: You should never talk about performance in theory without having actually profiled your application.
+I.e. one single simple sql call to a database server (in dimensions of around 100µs on an average cpu) will probably overshadow all the call time of all your communication library.
+But it's no excuse to not take it sportive ;)... i will focus on this topic later.

+### Skip shaping and validation passes
+For a performance-critical method, or for all methods (via `static defaultRemoteMethodOptions: RemoteMethodOptions = {...}` in your ServerSession class), do the following:
+ - Disable `shapeArgumens`, `shapeResult` and `validateResult` (but mind security here).
+ - _If the server is trusted and authenticated (server 2 server), you would even disable `validateInput`._

+### Further performance options
+- Read JSDoc and disable `ServerOptions#socket_requireAccessProofForIndividualServerSession`

 ### Writes to the session fields have some overhead
 It costs an additional http roundtrip + 1 websocket roundtrip + (auto.) resend of unprocessed websocket calls.
 This is to ensure fail-safe commits to the http cookie and to ensure security.
 So keep that in mind.

 ### Multi server environment
-When using a load balancer in front of your servers, you have to configure it for [sticky sessions](https://socket.io/docs/v4/using-multiple-nodes/#enabling-sticky-session), because the underlying engine.io uses http long polling by default.
+When using a load balancer in front of your servers, you have to configure it for [sticky sessions](https://socket.io/docs/v4/using-multiple-nodes/#enabling-sticky-session), because the underlying engine.io uses http long polling as a first, failsafe approach.
+You might try to also change that.

 # That's it !